cloudposse/terraform-aws-ec2-instance-group/README.md

 Terraform Module for providing N general purpose EC2 hosts.

+**IMPORTANT** This module by-design does not provision an AutoScaling group.
+It was designed to provision a discrete number of instances suitable for running stateful services such as databases (E.g. Kafka, Redis, etc).

 Included features:
 * Automatically create a Security Group
 * Option to switch EIP attachment